EffectOrientedProgramming/book/Chapters/07_Composability.md

 This can be difficult to remember when viewing and executing larger programs.
 Representing a complex workflow as a value allows us to manipulate it in ways that are not possible with other approaches.

-Suppose the requirements of the system change, and now you need to ensure that the whole process completes within a strict time limit.
+Suppose the requirements of the system change, and now you must ensure that the whole process completes within a strict time limit.
 Even though we already have a narrow timeout attached to the AI summarize call, we are still free to attach a more restrictive timeout.

 ```scala 3 mdoc:silent